SeaGL/seagl.github.io/_posts/2025-06-13-keynote-announcement.md

  - Website: <a href="https://allisonrandal.com/" target="_blank"> https://allisonrandal.com/ </a>
  - Fediverse/Mastodon: <a href="https://muon.social/@allison" target="_blank"> @allison@muon.social </a>

-## CfP extended to June 30th
+## CfP extended thru June 30th

-We are pleased to announce an extension to the Call for Proposals!
-To ensure a broad and inclusive range of voices, we are keeping the submission portal open until June 30th.
+We are pleased to announce an extension of this year's [Call for Presentations](/news/2025/05/05/CfP-Open)!
+To ensure a broad and inclusive range of voices, we are keeping the [submission portal](https://seagl.org/cfp) open until **June 30th**.

-If you’ve been considering submitting a talk, workshop, or performance, you now have a couple more weeks to submit your proposal!
+If you’ve been considering submitting a talk, workshop, or performance, you now have a couple more weeks to send in your proposal!
+Please don't delay; **submit early, submit often!**